-Located right next to the Roma Street train station, Roma Street Parkland is delightful haven in the heart of the city.
+Located right next to the Roma Street train station, Roma Street Parkland is a delightful haven in the heart of the city.
 The Children’s Garden and playground was opened in August 2015, and converted the area around the existing Gazebo into a space where children were encouraged to run through garden beds, climb trees and explore bamboo archways as well as use more traditional playground equipment, which include slides, rope bridges, and lots of things to climb.
 We reviewed Roma Street Parklands – check out our article here!

 Christmas – Enchanted Garden

-At Christmas, Roma Street Parkland’s Spectacle Garden is transformed into the Enchanted Garden with a spectacular lighting display, that takes you on a wonderful magical journey from one garden room to another.
+At Christmas, Roma Street Parkland is transformed into the Enchanted Garden with a spectacular lighting display, that takes you on a wonderful magical journey from one garden room to another.
 Every year since its inception, this event has been incredibly popular.
-Entry is $7 and the plan is to make the event more and more accessible with multiple entry points to cut down on congestion.
+Entry is $7 for kids aged 3 – 13 and $9 for 13 years old+.

 The ‘kitchen garden’ adjacent to the playground enables children and adults to touch, smell and taste herbs and vegetables and learn about Queensland’s agricultural industry.